jtung23/smoker_tracker/README.md

 3. newsmoke setup and input saves even if person leaves, refreshes, closes window

 4. When making new col, validator if same time, then reject

+5. newSmokeInfo Timepicker child div.timePicker needs to have width 100%.
+Have to style in child element, potentially use radium.